 We have no interest in publishing books just for the sake of it.
 There is no benefit to us in just having a catalogue of books that are not very good quality.
 It costs us money to buy the ISBNs, read your material, make suggestions, design the cover, format and publish and convert files.
 All we do is take a percentage of the royalties and a very modest cut for itemised costs, such as legal deposits (which are always outlined before any contract is signed).
 And this is usually taken from the first batch of royalties (paid every three months).
 By doing so, it mitigates the risk of the author, which is carried by us, the publisher.
 You can see a basic sample breakdown of costs here.

 If your book is a success, you get a great product and a chance to fulfil your dream as a published author; we earn a percentage of the profit and share in your success.
 If the project doesn't turn you into the next JK Rowling, then you can simply look at the process as a learning curve and focus your attention on the next book; we absorb all the costs and make sure we make better-informed decisions next time.

 All of our authors enjoy a very open and transparent book contract that gives them protection and the ability to keep their options open, should that big publisher come knocking.
-Most imortantly, we also allow them to buy copies of their book in bulk at a very competitive price to allow them to sell at events, author signings and conventions to help maximise profits.
+Most importantly, we also allow them to buy copies of their book in bulk at a very competitive price to allow them to sell at events, author signings and conventions to help maximise profits - they can even sell on their own author websites.
 It also allows them to market and distribute their content more cost effectively.
 Our aim is to nurture talent and work with you to give you a platform, not to exploit you and destroy your passion for writing.
 Our contracts work in as much favour for you, the author, as they do for us.